-C. OVERVIEW OF TAT/TPC CONTRACT REVENUES AND CORRUPT PAYMENTS
+C. OVERVIEW OF TAT/TPC LTD CONTRACT REVENUES, CORRUPT PAYMENTS subcontractor.

-- 9. Beginning in or about 2002, and continuing to in or about 2007, defendants GERALD GREEN and PATRICIA GREEN, through several of the Green Businesses, received at least \$14,000,000 of TAT and TPC funds in connection with work performed on TAT and TPC contracts, whether as a prime contractor or subcontractor.
 During that same time period, defendants GERALD GREEN and PATRICIA GREEN sent and caused to be sent at least \$1,800,000 of those funds from the accounts of the Green Businesses to bank accounts held in the name of either the Daughter or the Friend at banks in Singapore, the United Kingdom, and the Isle of Jersey, for the benefit of the Governor.
 Most of these transfers were via international wire transfers; some were by cashiers checks.
-Defendant GERALD GREEN also, on occasion, delivered cash to the Governor in person. - 10.
-Defendants GERALD GREEN and PATRICIA GREEN caused these corrupt payments, paid to and for the benefit of the Governor in order to obtain and retain the lucrative TAT and TPC contracts and subcontracts, to be disguised on the Green Businesses' books and records as "sales commissions" in order to conceal the illegal nature of the payments.
+Defendant GERALD GREEN also, on occasion, delivered cash to the Governor in person.